 Once we understood our competition in the industry, we drew up a lean canvas to better position Care Link as a profitable startup company.
 Some of the factors we considered include operating costs, fixed, variable costs, and infrastructure costs.

 We understood that as an enterprise software solution, Care Link would need to consider another user: the "chooser", directors in these long-term care facilities.
 Consequently, with the new user in mind, we had to find a revenue stream that would benefit both our business and the facility that we would be working with.

 Conclusively, Care Link would adopt a Price Per Seat solution, which would allow for us to retain flexibility of our pricing rates in reflecting the number of people using the software.

 Finding the Right User: Why Facility Caregivers?

-Before going into the field, we decided to flesh out our assumed roles with an affinity diagram.
-This is so that we can come up with better research guides for our interviewees.
-Our affinity diagram consolidated our interpretations of the secondary research we conducted on our assumed roles thus far.
+This exercise helps us in defining better research guides for our interviewees.
+Our affinity diagram consolidated our interpretations of all of the secondary research we’ve conducted thus far.